learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - `git add .` to add all changes
     - `git commit -m "helpful message"`
     - `git push` which may give you a message including a more specific command to run; if it does, run that command.

+## General Feedback
+- Excellent job!
+Based on your code, it appears you have a good grasp of everythingn we've covered up until this point.
+You also have great code style so it's very readable and will help you hit less errors.
+- Now that you've got a solid foundation, push yourself to move beyond the required deliverables.
+Move your current testing in run.rb to a console.rb file so you can use the run.rb to create a CLI.
+Think of your own (more complicated?) methods to add to the classes and then test in your console.rb file.
+- Good job so far :)